ManarAlharbi/Business_Analyst_Nanodegree_Projects/README.md

 7. [Segmentation and Clustering](#p7)

 ## Part 1: Problem Solving with Analytics<a name="p1"></a>
-- Learn a structured framework for solving problems with advanced analytics.
-- Select the most appropriate analytical methodology based on the context of the business problem.
-- Build, validate, and apply linear regression models to solve a business problem.

 ### Project 1.1: Predicting Diamond Prices
 Use a predictive model to predict the prices for a large set